 A view of the skyline of Beijing's CBD area.
 Photo: VCG

 American companies operating in China demonstrated resilience and improved financial performance in 2025, even as they navigated a complex global economic environment and ongoing geopolitical uncertainty.
-Meanwhile, expectations for their business operations in China over the next two years are becoming more stable, according to a survey released on Friday.
+Expectations for their business operations in China over the next two years have also become more stable, according to a survey released on Friday.

-China remains a critical market for US companies, according to the 2026 annual China Business Climate Survey (BCS) Report, also the 28th one, released on Friday by the American Chamber of Commerce in China (AmCham China), based on 368 responses from US companies operating in China.
+China remains a critical market for US companies, according to the 2026 annual China Business Climate Survey (BCS) Report released on Friday by the American Chamber of Commerce in China (AmCham China), based on 368 responses from US companies operating in China.

 "American companies in China have continued to adapt, compete and deliver results amid prolonged uncertainty.
 With greater clarity, predictability, and effective guardrails in the bilateral relationship, that resilience can increasingly translate into opportunity and growth," said Zimmerman.

-US companies cited China's strategic importance and long-term market potential as the primary drivers of expanded investment, with 52 percent of respondents rank China among their top three global investment destinations, up 4 percentage points from in 2024.
+US companies cited China's strategic importance and long-term market potential as the primary drivers of expanded investment, with 52 percent of respondents ranking China among their top three global investment destinations.
 Meanwhile, 71 percent of companies report no intention to relocate operations overseas, citing China's strategic market position as a primary anchor.

 In terms of market openness, 39 percent of respondents said China's investment environment has improved, up 6 percentage points, and 70 percent reported feeling either more welcome year-on-year or seeing no change, the survey showed.